testomatio/check-cucumber/README.md

 ### CLI Options:

 -   `-d, --dir` - Directory of the project
--   `-c, --codecept` - If it is codecept project use this option with value `true` (check-cucumber -c true)
+-   `-c, --codeceptjs` - If it is codecept project use this option

 **Note :** Running this will create Suites with folder and file name as sub suites.